MechaniclMan/Dragonade/README.md

    - Fixed pages to the host being logged twice.
    - Fixed team rebalancing sometimes not occuring when it should have.
    - Fixed Get_Damage_Warhead.
+   - Fixed a crash in the disable list if an invalid preset was used.